 The loss of Quinn, coupled with a miscarriage in the spring of 2016 and the recent loss of my dear friend made me question the concept of luck.
 I've realized that there is just real life and we all face different challenges and realities, and at some point in every life there will be adversity.
 As Rapp so eloquently states, "life—not luck—will find you eventually."

 There are myriad ways in which losing Quinn has changed me, some for the better and some for the worse.
 I have a great deal more empathy for loss.
 I resist the urge to offer platitudes.
 I know better than to compare and am careful not to, particularly as it relates to loss.
-I ask more questions about people who have passed away, try to remember to acknowledge and remember anniversaries, or just let people know I'm thinking of them.
+I ask more questions about people who have passed away, try to remember and acknowledge anniversaries, or just let people know I'm thinking of them.
 I'm no longer afraid to tell people about Quinn or to respond to awkward inquiries about my fertility, the size of our family, or my "birth story" honestly and without concern for whether I may offend or scare someone.
 For better or for worse, I now have little tolerance for people not showing up or brushing the "real" stuff under the rug.
 My capacity for friendship runs deep but not wide.
 I have, at times, found it impossible to forgive.

 What I do know is that Blythe is the light that pulled Rob and me from our grief.
 Blythe's very name signifies this incredible role she plays in her family - it means "happy and joyous."
 Blythe was born two days shy of the one-year anniversary of Quinn's death in the same hospital and delivered by the same doctor.
 Many of the same nurses cared for us and remembered us from the prior year.
 We spent our second New Year's Eve in the hospital, but thankfully under dramatically different circumstances.